-The 2015-2016 Board of Governors of the Chapter is chaired by the immediate past president Eugene Esares, and includes: Mark Hojnowski, Paul Redding, George Scarveles, Greg Stamos.
+The Board of Governors of the Chapter is chaired by the immediate past president E. Vagos Hadjimichael, PhD., and includes: James Bitzonis, Bill Cambras, Ilias Diamantis, Gregory Stamos and Robert Wheway.
 These individuals monitor progress in Chapter concerns, and plans and proposes strategies to the Chapter aiming to pursue successfully and achieve its goals.

 Assisting in carrying out the important functions of the Chapter are seven Committees, each lead by a Chairman, and with its functions prescribed by a charter.
 The Committees are:

 - Public Events and Outreach

 - Visiting and Member Social Contacts